GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

     import matplotlib.pyplot as plt
     import cartopy.crs as ccrs
     import cartopy.feature as cfeature

-    %matplotlib inline
     ```

 !!! info "Info"

     In the repository, there is a script called [`plot_functions.py`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/plot_functions.py) where some auxiliary ploting functions are implemented to use along with the `Berror` class.
 See an example of its usage in the notebook [`read_gsi_berror_python-class-final-BCPTEC_hyb_coord.ipynb`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-BCPTEC_hyb_coord.ipynb).
-In the notebook, apart from what is being detailed on this page, two matrices with the same number of vertical levels are used.

 ## Defining the covariance files

 In the following section, the file to be read is defined.
 In this example, two matrices are handled at the same time, `fncep` (the DTC matrix) and `fcptec` (the CPTEC matrix).
-Both matrices have different characteristics, which will be further inspected:
+Both matrices have different dimensions, which will be further inspected:

 === "Command"

     ```python linenums="1"
-    path = '/dados/das/pesq1/BAM.berror/xc50/old/'
+    path = '/dados/das/pesq1/BAM.berror/xc50/'

     bcptec = 'gsir4.berror_stats.gcv.BAM.TQ0062L028'
     bncep = 'global_berror.l64y386.f77-ncep-dtc.gcv'